- Department of Music

 - Symphonic Wind Ensemble

 The premier auditioned wind band at Virginia Tech.
-The ensemble rehearses three times weekly, presents at least two concerts on campus each semester, performs regularly across the state and region on tour and at music conferences, made its first appearance at the Kennedy Center in 2011, and will appear at Carnegie Hall in April 2013.
+The ensemble rehearses three times weekly, presents at least three concerts on campus each semester, performs regularly across the state and region on tour and at music conferences, made its first appearance at the Kennedy Center in 2011, and appeared at Carnegie Hall in April 2013.

 - Symphony Band